 The data and analysis presented herein shows level of service (LOS) needs in transportation, parks and recreation, and stormwater management.
-The proposed Schedule of Capital Improvements (SCI) in Tables 19 and 20 is intended to address the maintenance and improvement of public facilities.
+Tables 14 and 15 below show the projected 5-year revenues and planned project expenditures for capital improvements in the City.